DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_run.md

 |

 To run this case, first download [tutorials](https://github.com/DAFoam/tutorials/archive/master.tar.gz) and untar/extract it.
-If you use **Linux** or **MacOS**, open a `Terminal`, and go to the tutorial folder of NACA0012 airfoil with incompressible conditions.
-For example, if you extract the tutorial files to `Downloads`, run this command:
+If you use **Linux** or **MacOS**, open a Terminal, and go to the tutorial folder of NACA0012 airfoil with incompressible conditions.
+For example, if you extract the tutorial files to the Downloads folder, run this command:

 <pre>
 cd Downloads/tutorials-master/NACA0012_Airfoil/incompressible